hellerve/ptolemy/done.md

 I wanted to quit repeatedly.
 Of course, I’m not the target audience, so I guess it’s fine.

+* *On Modern Art* by **Paul Klee** (1924)

+Paul Klee was a tremendously well-spoken man, and this book is a testament to that fact.
+I made the mistake of reading the English version as published by Faber & Faber in 1948, which is quite terrible and clunky—there are some nice prints of some of his works in there, however, which makes it all worth it again.

 ## Management

 ### Papers